karimra/gnmic/docs/advanced/multi_outputs/prometheus_output.md

 ### Service Checks
 `gnmic` registers the service in `Consul` with 2 checks enabled:

-- `http` based: `Consul` periodically scrapes the prometheus server endpoint to check availability.
+* `http`: `Consul` periodically scrapes the prometheus server endpoint to check availability.
-- `ttl` based: `gnmic` periodically updates the service definition in `Consul`.
+* `ttl`: `gnmic` periodically updates the service definition in `Consul`.
 The goal, is to allow `Consul` to detect a same instance restarting with a different service name.